Note: This article makes mention of male gonads. Please close this page if you are offended by male gonads.

 Yep, it's a tough life being a cyclist's balls.
-Next time you think you feel the weight of the world on your shoulders, spare a thought for these hardy little buggers, trying to maintain their critical status as fertile contributors to the continued propagation of humankind whilst getting royally pounded under highly claustrophobic conditions on a daily basis.
+Next time you think you feel the weight of the world on your shoulders, spare a thought for these hardy little fellas, trying to maintain their critical status as fertile contributors to the continued propagation of humankind whilst getting royally pounded under highly claustrophobic conditions on a daily basis.

 Where's the Love?